-Where PBCs employ representational membership they do so by limiting the number of members who work to represent the interests of the other native title holders.
-PBCs employing this structure have limited members, and may also limit the length of time that membership is held for.
+A small number of PBCs have ‘representational’ membership structures where there are a limited number of members who work to represent the interests of the other native title holders.
+PBCs employing this structure have limited members, and may also limit the length of time membership is held for.
 Representational membership structures might occur when a PBC represents the native title interests of more than one group in one determination, or where native title holders are geographically dispersed and all-inclusive membership becomes less practical.

 Classes of membership